wearetheframers/frame-core-wip/README.md

 Frame is built on a modular architecture that allows for flexible and emergent AI agent behavior.
 The main components are:

 - **Frame**: The main interface for creating and managing Framer instances.
-- **Framer**: An AI agent with agency and soul capabilities.
-The Soul and Agency components are what allow a Framer to be truly flexible and customizable for any occasion.
-Agency and Soul are the two components a user will be using the API the most.
+- **Framer**: An AI agent equipped with agency and soul capabilities.
+The Soul and Agency components are crucial for ensuring a Framer's adaptability and customization across various scenarios.
+These components are the primary interfaces for user interaction with the API.
 - **Framed**: A group of Framer objects working together.
 - **Agency**: Manages roles, goals, and task management.
 - **Soul**: Manages memory, emotional states, and intrinsic characteristics.